When to use new drugs and when to wait?

 Only one active drug is unlikely to get viral load to less than 50 copies/mL.

 If a new drug is not helped by other active drugs, resistance will develop.

-It is only worth using one new drug if your CD4 count is very low (less than 50 cells/mm3) or if you have other serious symptoms.
+It is only worth using one new drug if your CD4 count is very low.
+For example, if it is less than 50 cells/mm3 or if you have other serious symptoms.

-It will make the new combination stronger.
-It will then perhaps be able to reduce viral load to undetectable, when the benefit will be long term.
+This will make the new combination stronger.
+It will then perhaps be able to reduce viral load to undetectable.
+The benefit will then be long term.
 See Figure 10.